git-comment/git-comment-specification/Comment Specification.md

     Required to not be empty.
 4. `amender` - Person who committed the comment into git, in the same format as the author.
 Required to not be empty.
+5. `links:` - One or many reference URLs relating to the comment.
+Identifiers and URLs follow on subsequent lines preceded by an asterisk in the format

+        * [identifier] <[URL]>

+    where `identifier` is a string composed of alphanumeric characters, dashes, spaces, and underscores, which must be unique in the collection of links.
+    URL must be fully qualified with the protocol.
+The link key is optional.

 After the fields, there is a single empty line, then the content of the comment, which can be multiple lines.